 Same but Different

-This is a community interest company that uses the arts to raise awareness of disability and counteract prejudice.
+Same but Different is a community interest company that uses the arts to raise awareness of disability and counteract prejudice.
 The idea is to encourage people to look beyond first impressions.
 The organisation also provides signposting to support organisations like ours.

 British Inherited Metabolic Disease Group